St Peter’s CE Primary School

 Mathematics is a real strength at St Peter’s in terms of pupil attainment and enjoyment.
 Our children make above expected progress in mathematics as they move throughout the school and consistently achieve significantly above national and borough expectations at the end of both Key Stage One and Key Stage Two.
 This is due to high-quality teaching, careful assessment of learning, our rich curriculum, extension group provision and well-planned intervention support to help children at risk of falling behind.

 Mathematics is taught daily; our children have practical, hands-on learning experiences, using resources to support the development of their mathematical knowledge and reasoning.
-Throughout each year, children will develop their knowledge in Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Decimals and Space, Shape and Measure.
+Throughout each year, children will develop their knowledge in Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Decimals and Percentages, Shape and Measure.

 Our policy for written calculation methods ensures that our children learn accurate, efficient methods that build upon their understanding of number.
 Alongside sharing this policy with parents, we endeavour to keep parents informed about the methods taught at school, so that they are able to support their child’s mathematical learning at home.